Overnight Oats In A Jar

 Pinterest Hidden Image

-Taking five minutes before bed to make these Overnight Oats In A Jar means you’ll have a nourishing breakfast ready on waking.
+Taking five minutes before bed to make these Overnight Oats In A Jar means you’ll have an easy breakfast ready on waking.
 It’s a choose your own adventure breakfast with the toppings too.
 Once the base is made, you can top them with anything you like.

 Two jars of overnight oats are on a table.
 A white hand holding a spoon is scooping some out of one jar.Pin